greghell/extractor/README.md

 [1] path to directory containing all raw files to be spliced
 [2] divider (divides data blocks by this integer number for software support)
 [3] output file name

+# RAWchannel_extractor.py
+Python script extracting one unique coarse channel out of a RAW file dataset, and writes it in a new RAW file
+Usage:
+[1] input file name (any file from the dataset)
+[2] frequency included in the coarse channel to extract
+[3] output file name (don't forget '.raw')